Use of Open Source Software Can Affect Your IP & Rights

 Baxter IP is able to conduct a full-scope IP audit including a complete assessment of all relevant IP and IP related materials, or alternatively, narrow the scope to particular types of IP or materials, depending on your company’s focus.

-We are able to work independently, or as part of a broader Audit team, to provide a tailored IP Audit package to suit your company’s needs.
-Get in touch with one of our IP Audit specialists, or equivalent.
+We are able to work independently, or as part of a broader Audit team, to provide a tailored IP Audit package to suit your company's needs.
+Get in touch with one of our IP Attorneys.